 Kmart is a purveyor of cheap, trendy homewares and clothes, but what you might not know is it also produces a baby carrier – just one.
 It’s designed to be pretty utilitarian and can be fitted three ways.
 It’s suitable for babies 3+ months old and has a max load weight of 9kg.
 It features polyester for the shell and polyurethane foam for the filling to cocoon your little one.
 It also features adjustable head support for growing babies.
 It costs about $30, making it a great deal cheaper than most other brands.
 Price wasn’t the only consideration for parents, however, as Kmart was rated three stars overall and three stars in every other research category including value for money.

 Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
 The outcomes reported are the results from customers within the survey group who have bought a baby carrier, sling or wrap in Australia in the last 3 years – in this case, 513 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Baby Carrier Reviews - July 14th
+Baby Car Seat Reviews - February 14th